goootlib/MonsterMQ/README.md

 MonsterMQ intented for usage of 0.9.1 version of AMQP protocol, therefore it supports all RabbitMQ versions which support AMQP 0.9.1.
 Also MonsterMQ requires PHP 7.1 or higher.
 ## Setup
-To install the library use following composer command
+To install the library use the following composer command
 ```
 composer require monstermq/monstermq
 ```